pstefanou12/delphi.ai/README.rst

 Note
 ----

+There will be additional instructions within the notebooks on how to run experiments.

 Additional parameters can be adjusted by updating hyperparameters in the ``delphi/stats/truncated_regression.py`` file.
 The lr drop frequency, momentum, and weight-decay of the algorithm can all be modified there.